top of page

 All Hazard Emergency Response

 Large-scale emergency incidents and disasters can occur anywhere.
-When they do, being prepared ahead of time is one of the most important factors in a successful response.
+When they do, being prepared in advance is one of the most important factors in a successful response.
 This workshop will provide the tools to enable administrators, students, faculty, and staff to manage a wide variety of emergency situations.

 A road sign reading "Are you ready?"